 v.
 “And if God can have no pleasure in the death of the wicked, he cannot have made a decree to abandon him to the evil of his nature, and then damn him for what he could not avoid: for as God can do nothing with which he is not pleased, so he can decree nothing with which he is not pleased.
 But he is ‘not pleased with the death of a sinner,’ therefore he cannot have made a decree to bring him to this death.”
 (Clarke)

 3. (24) God’s promise of judgment to the righteous who turns away.

 “But when a righteous man turns away from his righteousness and commits iniquity, and does according to all the abominations that the wicked man does, shall he live?
 All the righteousness which he has done shall not be remembered; because of the unfaithfulness of which he is guilty and the sin which he has committed, because of them he shall die.

 a.
 But when a righteous man turns away from his righteousness: God promised no refuge for the apparently righteous man who turns to the abominations and idolatry of the wicked.

 b.
 All the righteousness which he has done shall not be remembered: This is tragic but true.
-A man or woman know for a righteous life can have it “forgotten” before God and man by a turn to wickedness.
-When that is the case, God promised that because of them he shall die.
+A man or woman known for a righteous life can have it “forgotten” before God and man by a turn to wickedness.
+When that is the case, God promised that because of his sins he shall die.

 i.
-“Although v.
-24 raises difficulties in the N.T. context of the final perseverance of the saints, such warnings must stand in Scripture.
-No person-believer or unbeliever-ever has the right to say, ‘Because I was righteous once, it does. not matter whether I am plunging into sin now.’”
+“Although Ezekiel 18:24 raises difficulties in the N.T. context of the final perseverance of the saints, such warnings must stand in Scripture.
+No person – believer or unbeliever – ever has the right to say, ‘Because I was righteous once, it does not matter whether I am plunging into sin now.’”
 (Wright)